 meet with you.”
 He spoke about the location of the Golden Altar of Incense

 as though the veil weren’t there.
-This is the ministry of prayer: it removes
+Therefore, we say that God removes

-the veil.
+the veil as we minister to Him through Prayer.
 The Golden Altar of Incense represents prayer, and according to the

-symbolism, prayer escorts us into the presence of God (into the Holy of
+symbolism, prayer escorts us into His presence (into the Holy of

 Holies).
-Before we pray we must pass the Table of Showbread representing the
+Before we pray we must walk past the Table of Showbread representing the

-word of God, and the golden lampstands give light to His word.
+light on His word.
 For many Christians, prayer is

 all but missing.
 Living a life of prayer has the

-power to transform a person from flesh to spirit, and such a radical change is
+power to transform a person from a telluric man of the flesh to a godly man of

-us spiritual, and our flesh doesn't want to be spiritual.
+us spiritual people, and our flesh doesn't want us to be spiritual.
 We can read the

-Bible all we want, and we can go to seminary school and come out with a
+Bible all day long, and we can go to cemetery school and come out with a

 doctorate in theology, but if we never discipline ourselves to pray, we will